perlwasm/talk-perlcic-2020/index.md

 Wasmtime also has a number of utility functions.  wat2wasm for example, translates WebAssembly Text into WebAssembly binary.
 We need to do this translation in order for the Wasmtime runtime to be able to execute WebAssembly.

-1. This is the most simple WebAssembly module possible, one that doesn't do anything.
+1. Here we are converting the most simple WebAssembly module possible, one that doesn't do anything.

 ---